therealchjones/plex-admin/README.md

 3. Copy admin-secrets.sh to admin-secrets_local.sh and deploy.sh to
    deploy_local.sh
 4. Edit variables in admin-secrets_local.sh and deploy_local.sh as needed
-5. Run deploy_local.sh to move files to the appropriate directories
+5. Run deploy_local.sh to move files to the server
-6. Checkout appropriate node_modules and VS Code extensions
+6. Add appropriate Node.js modules (`npm install`) and VS Code extensions as desired
-7. Edit source files in the `plex-admin/` directory hierarchy from step 1
+7. Edit source files in the `plex-admin/` directory hierarchy as desired
 8. Repeat steps 5-6 as desired
 9. Submit pull request as desired

 ## Development Notes

 - Comments are important and plentiful.
 Read them.
 Write more.
-- If testing on a local machine while the API proxy is on a remote server and requires authentication, you may need to allow "third-party cookies" in your browser to access the scripts (in addition to properly setting up the remote server)
+- Neither Node.js/npm nor Visual Studio Code and its recommended extensions are required for development.
+However, using them can improve code quality and style standardization for this project.
+Configuration files are included.

 ## Copyright